LSEG-API-Samples/Example.REDI.CSharp.Examples/REDIPortfolioTrader/README.md

 ## Prerequisites
 An installed copy of **Microsoft Visual Studio** is required to experiment with the code.
 We used VS 2013.

-REDIPLus and the REDIPlus API must be installed.
+REDIPlus and the REDIPlus API must be installed.
 For installation instructions, please refer to the [REDIPlus & API Installation Guide](https://developers.thomsonreuters.com/transactions/redi-api/quick-start).

-Valid REDI credentials are required to log into REDIPlus, this is done via the GUI.
+Valid REDI credentials and entitlements are required to log into REDIPlus, this is done via the GUI.

 ## Implementation
 You can create the project manually, but note that the complete project code is also available for download.